 speaker

 Dr. Cedric Francois

-Thank you so much and thank you again everybody for joining us this morning.
+Thank you so much, and thank you again, everybody, for joining us this morning.
 It's been a special quarter for us.
-Of course, you know, in spite of what we saw in terms of revenue, based on the dynamics, we see that continued growth in a market that has just started to grow and we can make a huge difference for patients with Cephovery.
-Also with MPAVEDI just three months away from the launch and we look forward to speaking about that and the other elements of the company with you today and in the days to come.
+Of course, in spite of what we saw in terms of revenue, based on the dynamics, we see that continued growth in a market that has just started to grow and where we believe we can make A huge difference for patients with Cyphovry.
+Also with Empaveli, just three months away from the launch.
+And we look forward to speaking about that, the other elements of the company with you today and in the days to come.
 Thank you so much.

+speaker